Do you want to reduce your carbon footprint but don’t know where to start?

 - Consider solar-powered lights for larger areas like living rooms or kitchens.
 These are becoming increasingly popular due to their low cost and eco-friendly benefits.

 - Better still, make use of natural light.
-Opening curtains and blinds reduce the need for artificial lighting and save energy.
+Opening curtains and blinds reduces the need for artificial lighting and saves energy.

 Looking after your appliances is also essential

 - Turn off lights and appliances when not in use.
 This simple action can help diminish wasted energy, thus decreasing emissions from power stations.
 Make sure to unplug electronics when they’re not being used as well.
 Even if turned off, they still draw electricity from the wall socket.